Do you like being deceived? You know, being led to believe one thing… but reality is quite different?

 The Most Important Illusion?

 One of the people who did much to bring certain illusions to light was Daniel Kahneman.
-The brilliant Nobel prize winning behavioral psychologist identified numerous illusions such as predictive bias, the priming effect, hindsight bias, confirmation bias, and as discussed in my free ebook, the exposure effect, confirmation bias, loss aversion.
+The brilliant Nobel prize winning behavioral psychologist identified numerous illusions such as predictive bias, the priming effect, hindsight bias, and as discussed in my free ebook, the exposure effect, confirmation bias, loss aversion.